KaitlinDa/city-explorer-api/README.md

 ![Dataflow between application](img/dataflow.png)

 ## Time Estimates
-Name of feature: Map
+Name of feature: Weather

-Estimate of time needed to complete: 1 hour
+Estimate of time needed to complete: 2 hour

-Start time: 11:30pm
+Start time: 7 December 2023

-Finish time: 1:30am
+Finish time: 8 December 2023

-Actual time needed to complete: 2 hours
+Actual time needed to complete: 5 hours in total for the days worked on

 ## Lighthouse